In this post, I am going to share with you 30 daily safety tips for the workplace, which you can implement readily to stay safe at work.

 If you have a problem with this, try to find the reasons.

-Philip La Duke, the principal of Rockford Greene International, wrote the top 9 reasons why workers hold near miss and do not report it.
+Philip La Duke, the principal of Rockford Greene International, wrote the top 9 reasons why workers hold near misses and do not report them.

-21. Investigate Accident Until You Get the Root Cause
+21. Investigate the Accident Until You Get the Root Cause

 Your accident report must be designed to uncover an accident.

 If it fails to do this, then the accident will probably happen again in the future.

 So, now check your accident report.
 Could it find the root cause of the accident?

 If not, improve your accident reporting system.

 You have to identify goods, tools, or materials that potentially will fall and cause injury.